 When we take into account that there are only 22 states and just over 125 cities that have adopted comprehensive legal protections for LGBTQ+ people, the picture becomes sobering: LGBTQ+ youth’s options for seeking refuge from environments that foster negative mental health symptoms are limited.
 Too often facing the consequences of discrimination, LGBTQ+ youth are facing a crisis.
 We have to ask ourselves: What kind of country are they coming of age in?

-Sixteen-year-old Stella Keating inadvertently answered this question when she testified before Congress in March.
+Sixteen-year-old Stella Keating eloquently answered this question when she testified before Congress in March.

 “Right now, I live in a state where I have equal protection under the law.
 And as a high school sophomore, I’m starting to look at colleges.
 And all I can think about is this: Less than half of the states in our country provide equal protection for me under the law.
 What happens if I want to attend college in a state that doesn’t protect me?”
 Stella asked.